perrupa/cmarlow-static/posts/2018-04-14 prismJS and and scss syntax theme.md

 ]
 ```

-### Congatulations, you now have annotated, but unstyled, code blocks.
+### Congratulations, you now have annotated, but unstyled, code blocks.

 Now we need to include some CSS to apply some colors to our marked-up syntax.
 PrismJS has [plenty of excellent, standard themes](https://github.com/PrismJS/prism-themes), but I wanted some simpler.
 It needed to be easily readable without being too jarring or removed from the style and theme of this site, so I looked around for something simple to extend.